Ace4896/cloverpad-hardware/rev1/README.md

   - To keep the case size small, the PCB screws need to be moved inwards slightly
 - Moving all threaded inserts to the top pieces
   - This will allow direct soldering instead of hotswap for the Cloverpad MX
+- Adjusting the routing around the boot select circuit and flash chip

 ## Other Potential Improvements